Countly/countly-sdk-documentation/android/current.md

     }
 }</code></pre>
 <p>
-  <span style="font-weight:400">Then you will need to configure a Gradle Countly block for the plugin:</span>
+  <span style="font-weight: 400;">Then you will need to configure a Gradle Countly block for the plugin:</span>
 </p>
 <pre><code class="java">countly {
     server "https://YOUR_SERVER",